-Ben Herrington is a hard working single father, residing in Southpoint with his 8 year old son.
+Ben Herrington is a hard working single father, residing in Southpoint with his 10 year old son.
 He has written, compiled and edited a few books, including The Power Of Words, and several music business guides.
-Ben is also a veteran of the United States Army Corps of Engineers.
+Ben is also a veteran of the United States Army Corps of Engineers, a Human Rights Commissioner, and Amherst Education Foundation board member, and participated in the Fort River School Building Committee feasibility study.

 After graduating from high school, I enlisted in the US Army as a Combat Engineer in the Army Corps of Engineers.
 I learned a great deal while serving, not only about life and engineering, but I also learned a great deal about myself along the way.
 Upon being honorably discharged from active duty service, I returned home to Connecticut and began working for a residential developer building subdivisions.
 Over the course of nearly a decade, I was able to extract several unexpected life lessons.
 Not only was I able to understand building principles and concepts, I learned a great deal about civic responsibility and the value of taking a genuine interest in the communities you are a part of.